jeremycherfas/user/pages/03.blog/2019-7-22/listen.md

 template: item
 ---

 Episode summary: A Russian-born con artist posing as a wealthy German heiress scams businesses and acquaintances in an attempt to develop her own art foundation in New York.
 Prelude: Kari Ferrell’s Brooklyn exploits earn her the nickname “The Hipster Grifter”.
-Support the show by becoming a ValuedListener™ at Patreon.com/Swindled.
+Support the show by becoming a Valuedlistener™ at Patreon.com/Swindled.
 Buy something at SwindledPodcast.com/Shop.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices